 All our staff are aware of the process for making referrals to children's social care and for statutory assessments under the Children Act 1989 and understand the role they may have in these assessments.

-All staff are signposted to the Nottinghamshire Safeguarding Children Partnership (NSCP) and DSL's know how to access the NSCP website and training opportunities.
+On induction staff are trained on the local arrangements put in place by Nottinghamshire Safeguarding Children Partnership (NSCP) and know how to access the NSCP website and training opportunities.